richardj/Urfe/README.md

 Urfe: “Hello?!
 Stop!”

 No response, I stare transfixed unable to move.
-Just then a shadow snakes across the ceiling, it's owner hidden from sight.
+Just then a shadow snakes across the ceiling, its owner hidden from sight.
 I race for the stairs, trip over the rock (?) that borders the stairwell.
 My knee crunches into the top step, forcing it backwards into the joint.
 An agonizing bolt shoots up through the hip.

 My ears and teeth pop as my brain registers the thud of pain, my heart hammering through my bloodless chest with rising panic.
 I grab for the (?) that hangs loose in the (?).
 With both hands I force the joint forward again and the knee cap snaps back into place.
 I look up, through burning eyes I see the creeping shadow climbing the stairs, swallowing the last pieces of light in it's wake.